Elcero2023/docs/README.md

 # GitHub Docs <!-- omit in toc -->

-This repository contains the documentation website code and Markdown source files for [docs.github.com](https://docs.github.com).
+**This repository contains the documentation website code and Markdown source files for [docs.github.com][def].

-GitHub's Docs team works on pre-production content in a private repo that regularly syncs with this public repo.
+GitHub's Docs team works on pre-productio**n content in a private repo that regularly syncs with this public repo.

 Use the table of contents icon <img src="/contributing/images/table-of-contents.png" width="25" height="25" /> on the top left corner of this document to navigate to a specific section quickly.